10.2 Administration and governance of youth work

 One of the first was the L. 206/2003 "Provisions for the recognition of the social function performed by oratories and other facilities carrying out similar activities and for the enhancement of their role".

-Other bodies that have so far played a role at national level in the governance of policies having an impact on youth work activities are the National Youth Agency (NGA), the National Council for Universal Civil Service, and the National Youth Council.
+Other bodies that have so far played a role at national level in the governance of policies having an impact on youth work activities are the Italian Youth Agency (AIG), the National Council for Universal Civic Service, and the National Youth Council.

-The National Youth Agency promotes the development of youth worker competences and the quality of youth work not only through projects supported by Erasmus+ and the European Solidarity Corps, but also through training events and participation in project partnerships (see 10.5.2).
+The Italian Youth Agency promotes the development of youth worker competences and the quality of youth work not only through projects supported by Erasmus+ and the European Solidarity Corps, but also through training events and participation in project partnerships (see 10.5).

 The National Youth Council (see chapter 5, paragraph 5.3), a national platform of 71 organizations in the youth sector (L. 145/2018), has included in the action plan 2019-2022 the objective to enhance youth work competences among its members.